neondatabase/website/content/docs/guides/neon-authorize-stack-auth.md

 ### 2. Run your first authorized query

-With RLS policies in place, you can now query the database using JWTs from Clerk, restricting access based on the user's identity.
+With RLS policies in place, you can now query the database using JWTs from Stack Auth, restricting access based on the user's identity.
 Here are examples of how you could run authenticated queries from both the backend and the frontend of our sample **todos** application.

 <Tabs labels={["server-component.tsx","client-component.tsx",".env"]}>